-The Real Estate Sustainability Accounting Standard, most recently updated by the Sustainability Accounting Standards Board (“SASB”) in 2023, includes commonly used material sustainability metrics and serves as a framework chosen by many public REITs to disclose sustainability related information.
+The Real Estate Sustainability Accounting Standard, most recently updated by the Sustainability Accounting Standards Board (“SASB”) in 2023, includes commonly used material sustainability metrics and serves as a framework chosen by many public REITs to disclose sustainability-related information.
 This standard includes Energy Management and Water Management metrics, and metrics related to the Management of Tenant Sustainability Impacts and Climate Change Adaption.

-Orion’s SASB disclosures for the fiscal year ending December 31, 2022, are presented below.
+Orion’s SASB disclosures for the fiscal year ending December 31, 2023, are presented below.

 Topic Code Metric Category Response